 The legislation transfers all assets including buildings, water service infrastructure, vehicles, pipes, sewers and money from the relevant local authorities to Irish Water.
 Staff were transferred.
 There was provision for consultation and agreement between local authorities and Irish Water in relation to transfer of staff.

 Irish Water may enter agreements with local authorities by which local authorities provide services on behalf of Irish Water.
 The Minister may direct Irish Water and local authorities to enter such agreements and specify the functions to be included.
-It may include provision for standards to be met by a local authority and to delivery of services on behalf of Irish Water.
+It may include provision for standards to be met by a local authority and to deliver services on behalf of Irish Water.

 Codes of practice may be prepared by Irish Water for approval by the Commission for Energy Regulation.
 They will make provision for customer service standards, billing, methods of payment of water charges, provision of information to customers and other matters deemed necessary by the Commission.